 TTY to Voice: (800) 735-2929

-- CRS operators can also facilitate conversations with persons with speech impairments through Voice/Hearing Carryover (VCO/HCO).
-The person with normal speaking ability should converse as usual by addressing the non-speaking party directly.
-The speech-impaired person would converse by typing his/her part of the conversation; the CRS operator would then read it aloud to the other party.
+CRS operators can also facilitate conversations for individuals with speech impairments through Voice/Hearing Carryover (VCO/HCO).
+The individual with normal speaking ability should converse as usual by directly addressing the speech-impaired individual who would then converse by typing their part of the conversation and the CRS operator would then read it aloud to the other party.

-For more information about accommodations for hearing or speaking disabled persons, please contact the California Relay's customer service line:
+For more information about accommodations for individuals with speech and/or hearing impairments, contact CRS customer service:

 Portable Assistive Listening Devices (ALDs) at Stanford

-Portable assistive listening devices available for loan, for use in classrooms and small meetings.
+Portable ALDs available for loan for use in classrooms and small meetings.